Secondary Trauma Stress in the Mental Health Setting

 Vicarious Trauma, Compassion Fatigue, and Burnout

-On February 8, 2021 from 10 AM to 12 PM, New Beginnings is holding a CEU-eligible training with Sherisa Dahlgren, LMFT, a renowned therapist who specializes in secondary trauma stress.
-The training is $40 and meets the requirements for 2 hours of continuing education credits for mental health professionals.
-The training meets the requirements for 2 hours of continuing education credits for LMFTs, LPCCs, LEPs, and/or LCSWs, as required by the California Board of Behavioral Sciences.
-UCSB Counseling and Psychological Services is also sponsoring the training and is approved by the American Psychological Association to sponsor 2 CEUs for psychologists.
+On February 8, 2021 from 10 AM to 12 PM, New Beginnings held a CEU-eligible training with Sherisa Dahlgren, LMFT, a renowned therapist who specializes in secondary trauma stress.
+The training met the requirements for 2 hours of continuing education credits for mental health and social work professionals.

 Individuals who work in helping professions often do so out of a deep commitment to making the world a safer, more joyful place for others.
 Yet, this often comes at a personal and professional price when high levels of exposures to the suffering of others becomes our normal, day-to-day experience.
 This course aims to address this impact through understanding the various forms of secondary traumatic stress (e.g., vicarious trauma, compassion fatigue, and burnout) and exploring ways to prevent over-exposure while optimizing each professional’s health and well-being.
 While secondary exposure to trauma may be inevitable in certain work environments, the negative outcomes associated with over-exposure need not be our reality.
 Focusing on prevention and resiliency strategies, together we can create a professional landscape where all can thrive.